|

 - GJERGJ:

-Albanian form of English George, meaning
+Albanian form of Greek Georgios, meaning

 "earth-worker, farmer."

-- GJORGJI:
+- GJORGJI

-Macedonian form of English George, meaning
+(Ѓорѓи): Macedonian form of

-- GOGA:
+- GOFANNON:

-Russian pet form of Georgi, meaning
+Russian Georgi, meaning

 "earth-worker, farmer."